BMW Spark Plug Replacement Guide

 Hints

 - Traces of engine oil on the ignition coil boot indicate a leaking valve cover (cam cover) gasket.
-As oil is very aggressive on silicon boot insulation, so cam cover seal must be renewed before reinstalling ignition coils.
+Oil is very aggressive on silicon boot insulation, so thecam cover seal must be renewed before reinstalling ignition coils.

 - Spark plug holes are deep and usually under an angle.
 Access to some parts of the engine can be limited.
-This means that you can easily cross-thread the new spark plugs while installing them.
+This means you can easily cross-thread the new spark plugs while installing them.
 To prevent this, use a rubber hose as a flexible tool that will allow you to install the spark plug safely.
-This way, if the plug starts to cross-thread, the rubber hose will slip.
+This way, the rubber hose will slip if the plug starts to cross-thread.

 Recommended BMW Spark Plug Replacement Interval

-Spark plugs and ignition coils are one of the key engine components in your BMW.
-So you really need to make sure that they are in good shape.
+Spark plugs and ignition coils are key engine components in your BMW, so you need to make sure that they are in good shape.

 Usual intervals for preventive spark plug and ignition coil replacement are: